Traffic Management (Amendment) Bill [HL]

 Overview

 This bill amends the Traffic Management Act 2004 to introduce a new system for the civil enforcement of speeding offences in England and Wales.
-It allows for speeding contraventions to be handled through a civil process rather than solely through the criminal courts.
+It allows for speeding contraventions to be dealt with outside of the criminal courts.

 Description